HERA-Team/librarian/docs/Globus.md

   for the upload.
 - `--client_id`: the Globus Client ID that should be used.
 In general this is the same as the one that would be specified in the server config file.
-- `transfer_token`: the Globus Refresh Token that should be used.
+- `--transfer_token`: the Globus Refresh Token that should be used.
 As with the `client_id`, this is generally the same as the one in the server config.
-- `source_endpoint_id`: optional, again to specify the local Endpoint ID that should be used.
+- `--source_endpoint_id`: optional, again to specify the local Endpoint ID that should be used.
 If not specified, it will be inferred using the `LocalGlobusConnectPersonal` class provided by the `globus_sdk` module.